Poh Teck Tung Foundation: Donation

 Those who donate to the foundation every year or every month Sponsor department Will go to receive donations with a leader or a committee of a local foundation or association taking the donation to prevent impersonation.
 There is no policy to send an official to go alone and collect money.
 If you notice an impersonator or suspicious person who claims to be a foundation officer Please notify the Foundation immediately.

-Notify Incidence
+Notification

-There are many ways to notify incidence, including hotline and mobile application.
+There are many ways to notify an incident, including hotline and mobile application.

 The foundation has an official twitter and facebook account by the name of the foundation.

-A citizen can notify the incidence by Hotline 1418 (Thailand).
+A citizen can notify an incident by Hotline 1418 (Thailand).